 Who Conducts Polls?Polling companies.
 These are specialized companies (part of) whose business is conducting public opinion polls.
 There are a few polling companies that operate nationally and many local ones.
 A number of universities also have a polling institute since they have an abundance of the key ingredient: cheap labor.
 The websites of some of the major polling organizations are listed below.
 Note that most of them do not give much useful data for free.
 To get the numbers, you have to buy a subscription, in which case a wealth of data is provided.

-How does the pollster decide who to call?All polls are based on the idea of a random sample.
+How does the pollster decide whom to call?All polls are based on the idea of a random sample.
 Two methods are used to get the sample.
-The first is called RDD (Random Digit Dialing) in which the pollster carefully chooses an area code and prefix (together. the first six digits of a telephone number) and then picks the next four digits at random.
-Due to the way the telephone system is organized, people with the same area code and next three digits digits generally live close together, although this property is changing.
+The first is called RDD (Random Digit Dialing) in which the pollster carefully chooses an area code and prefix (together, the first six digits of a telephone number) and then picks the next four digits at random.
+Due to the way the telephone system is organized, people with the same area code and next three digits generally live close together, although this property is changing.
 This method generates a good random sample since it hits all in the selected area with equal probability, including unlisted numbers.
 Unfortunately, it also hits business phones, fax machines, and modems.
-The second method takes telephone numbers from a telephone book or list and uses them or sometimes randomizes final digit to hit unlisted numbers.
+The second method takes telephone numbers from a telephone book or list and uses them, or sometimes randomizes the final digit to hit unlisted numbers.

 Do pollsters miss any other large groups besides cell users?Yes.
 They never, ever poll the 7 million Americans who live overseas (roughly the population of Virginia) even though all of them over 18 are eligible to vote in the state they previously lived in.
 These people are soldiers, teachers, missionaries, students, businessmen, and spouses of foreign nationals, to name just a few categories.
 Since they are such a heterogeneous group, they are hard to correct for.

 Can polls be automated?A recent development is the use of automated polls.
 With this technology, the company's computer dials telephone numbers at random and then plays a message recorded by a professional radio announcer.
-The message asks whoever answers the demographic and political questions, to which they respond by pressing buttons on the telephone.
+The message asks whomever answers the demographic and political questions, to which they respond by pressing buttons on the telephone.
 The percentage of people who hang up quickly when this technique is much higher than when a human being conducts the poll.
 Nevertheless, SurveyUSA and Rasmussen rely heavily on this technique because it is fast and cheap, allowing them to charge less than their competitors in the polling business.
 Traditional polling companies criticize the methodology on the grounds that it does not adequately filter out teenagers too young to vote but definitely old enough to play games with the system.
-Chuck Todd, editor of the Hotline, a daily political tipsheet was once called by SurveyUSA and was effortlessly able to pass himself off as a 19-year old Republican Latina, something he could never have done with a human pollster.
+Chuck Todd, editor of the Hotline, a daily political tipsheet, was once called by SurveyUSA and was effortlessly able to pass himself off as a 19-year old Republican Latina, something he could never have done with a human pollster.

 So polls done by human beings are more reliable?Not so fast.
 They have problems, too.
 Nearly all pollsters outsource the actual calling to third parties who run call centers or use freelancers.
 These actual callers are part-timers who are poorly trained and hardly motivated.
 They may have strong accents, mispronounce words, chew gum, read too fast or too slow, or get tired.
-In some cases, they have been known to make up all the answers without calling anyone at all, a practice known as "curbstoning," something no pollster wants to talks about, except the robopollsters, whose computers have never been caught curbstoning.
+In some cases, they have been known to make up all the answers without calling anyone at all, a practice known as "curbstoning," something no pollster wants to talk about, except the robopollsters, whose computers have never been caught curbstoning.

 Is it hard to find people who will answer the questions?In a word, yes.
 In some situations a pollster may have to call as many as eight phone numbers to get a complete response.
-Problems include: nobody answers the phone, the person answering refuses outright or hanngs up part way, the callee does not speak English, the callee is not a registered voter, the number called is a fax or modem line, the number is out of service or disconnected, the number called is a business phone, etc. The AAPOR (American Association for Public Opinion Research) has an article on the subject.
+Problems include: nobody answers the phone, the person answering refuses outright or hangs up part way, the callee does not speak English, the callee is not a registered voter, the number called is a fax or modem line, the number is out of service or disconnected, the number called is a business phone, etc. The AAPOR (American Association for Public Opinion Research) has an article on the subject.
 Here is the AAPOR's response rate spreadsheet, which shows some of the issues.

 Can a poll be conducted over the Internet?Some companies, especially Zogby, have begun pioneering with Internet polls, usually by asking people to sign up.
 Obviously the sample is anything but random.
-Also people can lie, but they can lie on telephone polls, too Careful normalization can remove the sampling bias.
+Also people can lie, but they can lie on telephone polls, too.
+Careful normalization can remove the sampling bias.
 For example, if 80% of the respondents in an online poll are men and the customer wants an equal number of men and women, the pollster can simply treat each woman's opinion as if four women said the same thing.
 Also, the online pollsters often poll the same people over and over, which has its advantages.
-For example, if a person has expressed strong approval for, say, George Bush five months in a row and now expresses strong disapproval, that represents a genuine shift.
-And, similar, to the robopollsters, every person gets precisely the same questions presented in precisely the same form, without any possible bias introduced by the interviewer.
+For example, if a person has expressed strong approval for, say, Barack Obama five months in a row and now expresses strong disapproval, that represents a genuine shift.
+Similar to the robopollsters, every person gets precisely the same questions presented in precisely the same form, without any possible bias introduced by the interviewer.

 Does it matter when the poll is conducted?Yes.
 Calls made Monday through Friday have a larger probability of getting a woman than a man, because there are more housewives than househusbands.
 Since women are generally more favorable to the Democrats than men are, this effect can introduce bias.
 Also, calls made Friday evening may miss younger voters, who may be out partying, and thus underweight them in the results.
-To counteract this effect, some polling companies call for an entire week, instead of the usual three days, but this approach results in polls that do not respond as quickly to events in the news.
+To counteract this effect, some polling companies call for an entire week, instead of the usual 1-3 days, but this approach results in polls that do not respond as quickly to events in the news.
 Others try to normalize their results to include enough men, enough young voters, etc.

 Can they tell who will actually vote?Well, they often try.
 Many polls include questions designed to determine if the person is likely to vote.
 These may include: